While some trends come and go, the affinity for earthy colours is here to stay. Want to find out more about the trend and how to use it in your home?

 But dig a little deeper (pun intended) and you’ll find a plethora of brown-based greys, off-whites and even reds, pinks and purples, including:

-• Clay Pot – A soft, pinkish red with an earth feel.
+- Clay Pot – A soft, pinkish red with an earth feel.

-• Dawlish – An earthy red underpinned by rich brown umber tones.
+- Dawlish – An earthy red underpinned by rich brown umber tones.

-• Swayed – Café-au-lait in colour with a subtle purple hint.
+- Swayed – Café-au-lait in colour with a subtle purple hint.

-• Donkey Derby – A soot-toned deep brown sitting somewhere between chocolate and charcoal.
+- Donkey Derby – A soot-toned deep brown sitting somewhere between chocolate and charcoal.

-• Smoke Signal – A warmish neutral brown with smoky grey undertones.
+- Smoke Signal – A warmish neutral brown with smoky grey undertones.

-What colours do they work with?
+What colours do earth paint colours work with?

-Natural and often neutral, earth tone paint can pair with practically any colour scheme in both contemporary and classic spaces.
+Natural and often neutral, earth-tone paint can pair with practically any colour scheme in both contemporary and classic spaces.

 The myriad of brown-based grey tones can be paired with all kinds of colours, depending on the type of grey in question.
 As covered in our blog post on pairing paints with grey, soft greys can work well with a dusky pink, bright red, sage green, blues and even black.
 On the flipside, darker greys are the ideal backdrop for small amounts of bright colour.